Scarsdale Board Meeting Information

 Scarsdale, New York 10583

 Please note that the Open Meetings Law requires all Board deliberations which may lead to action or policy changes to occur in public; therefore, your written communications and e-mails will be reported at an upcoming public Board meeting.
-Thereafter, you will receive a formal written response, if that was indicated in your communique.
+You will receive a formal written response, if that was indicated in your communique.

 The Board holds informal community budget meetings starting in November, January, and a formal Budget Forum and a Budget Hearing in the spring.
 In May, residents vote on the budget and on candidates for the Board.